Welcome to Positive Action Community Theatre!

 FOR MORE INFORMATION about our workshops, contact our office at info@pacthouse.org or call 760-815-8512.
 If you would like to donate, please see our Donation Page.

-See Our New PACT Documentary!
+See Our PACT Documentary!

 Want to know more about PACT?
 The documentary, Making an imPACT, created by SDSU students Finley Louch, director, and Julian Rodriguez, producer, will take you up close and personal to the people and programs that make it great!